What is the Recreation Fee Area?

 - Off-site (outside Imperial Sand Dunes fee boundary.)

-- Various vendors located throughout CA and AZ.
+- Various vendors located throughout California, Arizona and Nevada.

 - Online: click here.